BILLY KOULMENTAS - INTERVIEW

-BK: Yeah.
-Yeah.
-My dad goes to me, he goes to me, “You’re Bill, I’m George.”
+BK: No, I got thrown out of the business.
+My dad goes to me, “You’re Bill, I’m George.”
 And he goes, “You have a brain in your head.
 Go figure it out.
-Go figure it out.”
 And he threw me out.
 He goes, “You’re not working at George’s anymore.”

-So my first job was working for Metropolitan Life Insurance.
-I was basically selling insurance door to door.
-And I did very well at that and Chase picked me up and I worked for Chase.
-And then from there I did pay for my MBA.
+So my first job was working for Metropolitan Life Insurance basically selling insurance door to door.
+And I did very well at that and Chase picked me up.
+And I worked for Chase.
+They did pay for my MBA.
 They paid for everything for me.
 And then from there Citibank picked me up.
-And I was basically in charge of Westchester and the Bronx for them, for a period of time.
+And I was basically in charge of Westchester and the Bronx, for a period of time.
 And that’s when I came back here.

 BK: Oh my God!
 It was all office.
 The whole neighborhood died after 4 o’clock.
 It was very quiet.
 George’s was 24 hours back then because we used to cater to Sanitation, the police department.
 They would come in the middle of the night, about 2 in the morning.
 3 in the morning, transit workers and so forth, more city employees.
 It was mostly a very robust area during the day, Monday through Friday between the two exchanges.

 I remember the World Trade, the original, not being completed yet.
 Battery Park was just Gateway at the time.
 Then they started building it, which was all flat land.
-Oh God.
 Yeah, it was just a different area.
-It was just totally night and day…(?)
+It was just totally night and day.

 MDN: Were there any other Greek establishments around?